 If you want to skip writing essays on game design theory, and get right to making a game, Drexel University’s program is an excellent choice.

 Rensselaer Polytechnic Institute

-This is a private research university with science and technology as a specialty.
+This is a private research university and is one of the top video game design colleges in the U.S, with science and technology as a specialty.
 In fact, it is the oldest institute of technology-driven in the western speaking world.
-So it’s no surprise at all that a robust game design program would be offered here.
-What’s very interesting about these courses is that they treat video games as a serious area worthy of scientific study and documentation.
+So it’s no surprise at all that robust video game development courses would be offered here.
+What’s very interesting about gaming schools like this is that they treat video games as a serious area worthy of scientific study and documentation.

-For those who want to pursue video game design as an actual scholarly pursuit, the “Critical Game Design” course is offered as a Master’s and a Ph.D.
+For those who want to join a gaming college as an actual scholarly pursuit, the “Critical Game Design” course is offered as a Master’s and a Ph.D.
 It teaches both the theory and practice of designing video games, as well as their effects on society and media in general.
 Perfect for someone who wishes to take part in games research and study.

 “The Games and Simulation Arts and Sciences” Bachelors of Science course are equally interesting.
 They have you work on a game development team, teach you at least one programming language, build a portfolio of research and writings, and understand psychology, social interactions, and what exactly it means for us as humans to play.

 In short, Rensselaer is much different than the other schools listed here.
 Their commitment to science and research extends into game design.
 It’s a writing-heavy program.
 But as video games are slowly becoming a more respected form of media, it’s worth it to treat them with the same dignity as film scholars and researchers, and Rensselaer is ready to help you do so.